Alice Claypoole Vanderbilt: Early life and relatives

 Alice Claypoole Gwynne was born on November 11, 1845, in Cincinnati, Ohio.
 Alice, who was also raised in Cincinnati, was a daughter of lawyer Abraham Evan Gwynne and his wife, Rachel Moore Flagg.
 After her father's death in 1855, her mother remarried to Albert Mathews, who wrote under the name Paul Siegvolk.
 Alice's siblings included David Eli Gwynne, Abram Evan Gwynne, Cettie Moore (née Gwynne) Shepherd, and Edith Olivia (née Gwynne) Gill.

-She was a granddaughter of Henry Collins Flagg, a former mayor of New Haven, Connecticut, and a great-great-granddaughter of Major Ebenezer Flagg, who served in the 1st Rhode Island Regiment during the American Revolution and was killed in action in 1781.
+She was a granddaughter of Henry Collins Flagg, a former mayor of New Haven, Connecticut, and a great-great-granddaughter of Major Ebenezer Flagg, who served in the 1st Rhode Island Regiment during the American Revolution and was killed during the Battle of Pine's Bridge in 1781.
 Her maternal uncles were George Whiting Flagg, a painter, and Jared Bradley Flagg, a real estate developer and also a painter.
 Through Jared Flagg, she was a first cousin of architect Ernest Flagg.

 Alice was from an old Rhode Island family and among her ancestors was Roger Williams, who founded the Colony of Rhode Island and Providence Plantations, and Samuel Ward Sr., a former Rhode Island Governor.
 Many Flagg family members are buried in Newport's Island Cemetery.
 Alice's affection for Newport reflected this association of her earliest colonial ancestors with the city.